isabellazhong/neighbourly/README.md

 - choose the type of request(service, or resource)

 ### 2. Implementation and Contributions:
-- Implemented homepage ui: search, create button
+- Implemented homepage ui, search, create button
 - Implemented request window